-There is something very special about bringing people together for a wedding ceremony and helping the couple take this major step into a new life in front of friends and family.
+There is something very special about bringing people together for a wedding ceremony and taking this major step into a new life in front of friends and family.
 As a wedding celebrant, I help you to personalise your wedding ceremony during the planning.
-But on the day, I also like to mingle with the guests and get to know the parents, the Best Man and the friends who will be doing readings.
+And on the day, I’ll also take some time to mingle with guests and get to know parents, the Best Man and the friends who will be doing readings.
 It helps to create a special feeling which really animates the ceremony.
 Often when guests come up and chat at the end, they think I’m an old friend of the couple which is a great compliment!
 Having a ceremony where we have the freedom to make it unique is a great plus and often guests say it’s the best wedding they have ever been to – that’s so satisfying.

 Four great ways to personalise your wedding ceremony

 Handfasting is having something of a revival.
 It’s an ancient Celtic ritual from which we get the expression ‘to tie the knot’ and is hugely symbolic.
 It also brings other people into the ceremony as they tie the ribbons round the couple’s hands as they say their vows.

 We can provide the ribbons, but you could also choose some to tone in with the bridesmaid’s dresses or your floral display.
 Or they can represent sentiments that are important to you.
 One bride brought fabric from her late stepfather’s favourite shirt and the groom used a fabric that reflects his Irish background.
 Another couple are using Liverpool and Everton football scarves.
 Also, apart from anything-else, handfasting with ribbons provides another great photo opportunity!
 Check out this Handfasting 101 from Brides.